 Sometimes employment prior to rehab was either nonexistent, highly stressful, or contributing to an unhealthy lifestyle (for example: a bartender at a nightclub).
 It was suggested to me to take a less stressful job and not return to the clubs or bars in life after rehab.

 A strong support system is invaluable.
 Twelve-step groups such as AA allowed me to meet people with long-term experience staying sober and living a happy life in recovery.
 I found friends, confidantes, friendly acquaintances, and most importantly a sponsor who guided me through the 12 steps.
 My sponsor had experienced addiction as I had, but they were happy, sober, and free.
 If you’re looking for a 12-step group, there are numerous resources to connect with nationwide!

 I found that through my addiction I was always focused on my wants and needs.
 This changed as my mind and body straightened out.
 Through helping people by some sort of service work I began to feel useful and was less concerned with myself.
 Once I did the work, it became my purpose to show others the way to freedom!

-Life after rehab is ultimately up to you.
-I’ve taken short cuts, and continued to do it “my way”, and I failed utterly.
+Life after rehab is ultimately what you make of it.
+When I’ve taken short cuts and tried to do things “my way,” I have failed.
 After I surrendered to the fact that I had no idea how to live, never mind stay sober, things began to work out.
 Mostly it was because I was willing to work.
-I’ve heard it said in many 12-step fellowships, “if you want something you’ve never had…you’ve got to do something you’ve never done”.
+I’ve heard it said in many 12-step fellowships, “If you want something you’ve never had…you’ve got to do something you’ve never done.”
 How very true I found that statement to be.